Subscribe Today & Receive 15% Off

 1. Adjust Your Dosage

-For example, if you take Lion's Mane supplements as capsules or Lion's mane mushroom powder, start with one gram daily and gradually raise the dose until you feel comfortable at the highest amount.
+For example, if you take Lion's Mane supplements as capsules or Lion's Mane mushroom powder, start with one gram daily and gradually raise the dose until you feel comfortable at the highest amount.
 However, try not to exceed a dosage of 4,000 mg daily.

-The suggested starting dose is one teaspoon daily for either cooking with dried Lion's Mane mushrooms or using a liquid tincture.
+The suggested starting dose is one teaspoon daily for cooking with dried Lion's Mane mushrooms or using a liquid tincture.
 After that, this dose should be increased by one teaspoon every few days until you discover the ideal one.
 Also to be considered is that since everyone processes supplements differently, it could take some people longer than others to find the proper dosage level.

 2. Get A Magnesium Supplement